 This action is concerned by interactions between land and sea waters through the link between freshwater and marine information systems and will be linked with WFD.
-When possible, videoconference will be set up.

 The beneficiaries of the IP and project stakeholders will have complied with instructions concerning data submission (format - metadata - standards), publication, free access to data and interoperability with national and European reference systems.
 The data produced during the project will be publically available and integrated into the information systems or databases identified under Action A5 (managed by the marine environment information system that will feed into the N2000 and MSFD reporting system).